Udai Pratap Nath Shah Deo: Personal life

 Deo married Rajkumari Mohan Kumari, daughter of Maharaja Udit Narayan Singh Deo, Raja of Saraikela State, in 1881.
 Rajkumari Mohan Kumari died in 1905.
 His second marriage was to Saudamani Devi, daughter of Raja Ram Kanhai Singh of Barabhum Estate.
-He had eight sons and two daughters.
+He had nine sons and two daughters.

 Reign

 King Udai Pratap Nath Shah Deo donated large tracts of the land in Ranchi to develop its infrastructure.
 He donated land for building Ranchi University, G.E.L church, Gossner College, Ranchi Club, Pepe compound and other institutions.
 He donated 320 acres of land to G.E.L.
 Church and 17 acres of land for the construction of Ranchi Club.
 Ten thousand acres of land of McCluskieganj was built on his land.

 He built Ratu Palace in Ratu.
 The construction of Palace started in 1899 and completed in 1901.
 The Palace has 103 rooms and spread over 22 acres.
-It was constructed by British company of Kolkata and designed after Buckingham palace of Westminster, London.
+It was constructed by British company of Kolkata and designed after Buckingham Palace of Westminster, London.